sundogbio/szi-tile-source/README.md

 ```

-Alternatively, if you are using it an ES module, just the following is needed:
+Alternatively, if you are using it an ES module, the following should work:

 ```js